May 2026 Snapshot

 Key Insights

-Midsize Health Systems & Providers leaders score highest on Stakeholder (4.6/5) and Growth (4.3/5).
-Over the past six months, the most notable change is an increase in Technology orientation.
+Midsize Health Systems & Providers leaders score highest on Stakeholder (4.5/5) and Growth (4.3/5).
+Over the past six months, the most notable change is a decrease in Data orientation.
 Their leading priority is empowering reps to do their best work, while their most pressing challenge is the 'death by pilot' phenomenon in digital health.
-They measure success through data replicated and stored at two offsite secure locations and make decisions using stakeholder-specific context analysis - understand position they're in before proposing change.
+They measure success through number of new patient leads (5-10k over months) and make decisions using stakeholder-specific context analysis - understand position they're in before proposing change.
 Language that resonates includes "transform", "innovation", and "proactive".

 What's changing for Midsize Health Systems & Providers leaders?